Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Discussion

 Employing Moba-MIRA, we assume that the spike counts over multiple consecutive time bins follow a pairwise maximum-entropy distribution \citet{Jaynes03,schneidman2006weak}.
-These distributions have been proven effective in modeling neuronal activities both for marginal \citet{schneidman2006weak,Ferrari17_042321} and conditional \citet{Ferrari18_PRE,Tkacik09_arxiv} distributions.
+These distributions have been proven effective in modeling of the activity of neural populations both for marginal \citet{schneidman2006weak,Ferrari17_042321} and conditional \citet{Ferrari18_PRE,Tkacik09_arxiv} distributions.
 As explained before, it is theoretically sound that a pairwise model works well for the probability distribution conditional on the input because its correlation structure is mostly determined by the refractory period after each spike of a neuron.
 Indeed, if the time-bin size is of the order of the refractory period, a change in the statistics of one time bin influences the statistics in the neighbouring bins, which is an intrinsically pairwise (even local) interaction.
 It is also symmetric because the occurrence of a spike in a certain time bin makes it equally less probable that another spike will occur after that and that a spike has occurred before.

+Also, the pairwise model \eqref{Def_generalized_Ising} provides even more potential to reduce numerical costs: By using the alternative definition

+for the mutual-information rate, one can reduce the numerical cost from being quadratic in $k$ to linear.
+Indeed, with the definition \eqref{MIR_def_proper}, one has to compute the correlations of $\frac{k\left(k-1\right)}{2}$ pairs of bins, assembled from the $k$ time bins in the time window $\Delta t$.
+With the definition \eqref{MIR_diff_Def}, however, one only has to compute the correlation of the activity in the most advanced time bin, corresponding to the interval $\left(\Delta t,\Delta t+\dt\right]$, with the $k$ bins inside $\left[0,\Delta t\right]$, therefore only $k$ correlations.
+As noted before \citet{Eckhorn74_191}, both definitions for the MIR are equivalent when the correlations between time bins decay to $0$.
+In practice, the achievable $\Delta t$ might not always be large enough to make both expressions agree, but even then, \eqref{MIR_diff_Def} is an appealing alternative because it is closer to a differential definition of a rate or flux.

-Yet, the hypothesis of pairwise couplings cannot hold true for both distributions, as a mixture of pairwise MaxEnt distributions does not belong to the model family itself.
-To reduce the possible impact of this uncontrolled assumption, we have proposed a variant of Moba-MIRA, for which we approximate only the conditional entropies, while performing extensive histogram count for computing the marginal entropy, where all the available data points can be used for one entropy estimate.
+Still, however useful the hypothesis that pairwise couplings are sufficient to describe the interactions across time bins might be for computations, it does not hold true in general for both distributions, as a mixture of pairwise MaxEnt distributions does not belong to the model family itself.
+To reduce the possible impact of this uncontrolled assumption, we have proposed a variant of Moba-MIRA (mixed Moba-MIRA), for which we approximate only the conditional entropies, while performing extensive histogram count for computing the marginal entropy, where all the available data points can be used for one entropy estimate.
 Even if this comes with additional computational costs, we observed a neat improvement on the overall performance.